 “I must have come up with a 100 different logos.
 None of them were real catchy.
 So I finally came up with the knuckles, something that everybody can relate to.
 I put the knuckles on the front, and I made 50 shirts.
 I went out to the local bars in Lancaster, Pennsylvania that night and I sold them all.
 A couple weeks later, I did the same thing.
 I must have done that three or four times, so I knew I had a logo that people liked, all walks of life,” he said.

 Westfall started putting the logo on hoodies and hats, and throwing quotes on the back of t-shirts, and Pull No Punches apparel was born.

 “For a year and a half or so I did the local flea markets and stuff, but I realized it wasn’t the right type of crowd.
 You could have 1,000 people there, but if they are not the right people, they are not gonna sell.”

-In 2016 Westfall made everything official through the IRS, as well as having his logo trademarked.
-Pull No Punches Apparel now became more than just a hobby.
+In 2016 Westfall made everything official and the logo trademarked.
+Pull No Punches Apparel "PNPA" now became more than just a hobby.